iq-motion-control/iq-module-communication-doc/docs/tutorials/flight_controller_telemetry_tutorial.rst

 .. note::
     This parameter is only available on **speed firmware** versions 0.2.0 and up.

-Simply set this value to **eRPM/100**, and your module will automatically transmit the KISS ESC standard's form of telemetry, and your flight controller will manage it natively as it calculates RPM by:
+Simply set this value to **eRPM/100**, and your module will automatically transmit the KISS ESC form of telemetry, and your flight controller will manage it natively as it calculates RPM by:

 .. figure:: ../_static/tutorial_images/fc_telemetry_tutorial/px4_erpm_to_rpm_formula.png
     :align: center